Copy and Paste XML in the following areaEnter XML here

 Do you store my XML data?

 Nope.
 Everything runs in your browser using JavaScript.
 Your XML never leaves your computer unless you click "Share" to create a link.
 Even then, you control when it expires.
-We follow the same privacy principles as tools like JSON Formatter – process locally, keep it private.
+We process everything locally and keep your data private.

 What XML formats work?